Aliases for CACNG8 Gene

 GeneCards Summary for CACNG8 Gene

 CACNG8 (Calcium Voltage-Gated Channel Auxiliary Subunit Gamma 8) is a Protein Coding gene.
 Diseases associated with CACNG8 include Dilated Cardiomyopathy.
-Among its related pathways are NFAT and Cardiac Hypertrophy and TCR Signaling (Qiagen).
+Among its related pathways are DREAM Repression and Dynorphin Expression and Sweet Taste Signaling.
 GO annotations related to this gene include voltage-gated calcium channel activity.
 An important paralog of this gene is CACNG4.

 UniProtKB/Swiss-Prot for CACNG8 Gene